 Consider whether you want to send an email, or add a comment in JIRA.
 If you wish to discuss the merits of a change or request more explanation of a proposed change, then send an email.
 If you want to make a technical proposal or propose an API design, add a comment to an issue.
 There are no hard and fast rules about when to send an email vs add a comment, but remember that comments are there for posterity, and can help people understand why certain design decision was made.

 Try to make every post or comment say something meaningful.
 Endless "I agree" or "+1" emails aren't that useful and distract from the real discussion about API improvements.
 Of course, if you strongly disagree with a proposal, please speak up, but in general silence is taken as approval!
 IRC is probably a better place if you want an informal exchange.

 Please try keep the EG a pleasant place - there is no need for rants, swearing or personal comments - these cannot help the specification in anyway.
 If you want to make an argument, back it up with concrete statements and examples.

 We try to reach a consensus decision on all issues.
-If we can't reach a consensus, we use polls to see what the wider community things.
+If we can't reach a consensus, we use polls to see what the wider community thinks.
 For issues on which a consensus still cannot be reached, and require a vote, we take the EG list from the JCP as the voting group.
 So far, whilst developing CDI 1.1, we only had to vote on one issue.

 For minor issues where there is obvious fix and no one from the EG has commented, a pull request will be created and once reviewed by the spec lead, merged into master.